Suckling Airways: Suckling again

 On 8 July 2011, it was announced that Glasgow based airline Loganair had agreed to buy Suckling Airways.
-The company continued to trade as a separate airline which held its own licences and approvals until April 2013 when it was fully integrated with Loganair.
-The airline dropped its trading name of ScotAirways and reverted to its registered name of Suckling Airways in July 2011.
-The re-brand was part of the deal with Loganair.
+The company continued to trade as a separate airline which held its own licences and approvals until April 2013 when it was fully merged into Loganair.
+Pilots, engineering and cabin crew became full Loganair employees.

-Due to the cessation of the London City to Edinburgh route by CityJet, it was announced Suckling Airways would close the London City base at the end of October 2013.

-As of April 2013 Suckling Airways ceased to operate as an airline, with the aircraft being transferred to Loganair.
-Flight deck, engineering and cabin crew became full Loganair employees.
 Other staff were made redundant with headquarters functions transferred to Glasgow.

 Fleet

 Prior to ceasing operations, Suckling Airways operated six Dornier 328 turboprop aircraft.
 All were transferred to Loganair.